mliew21396/remote-work/week-2/site-planning/README.md

   - Your projects
   - Anything else you want to include

+You will not be incorporating all of these elements this week.
+You will add to your site throughout Phase 0.

 ## Release 2: Site Plan Reflection

 Based on your research above, navigate to the [my_reflection.md](my_reflection.md) page for this challenge to answer questions in the Site Planning section.